frankzhewang/merchandise-test/README.md

 <a name='switch'></a>
 ## Switch between versions
-This repo contains different versions of the numerical analysis
+This repo contains different versions of the numerical analysis.

 Currently, there are two versions: `master`, and `testing`.
 The [`master`](https://github.com/frankzhewang/merchandise-test/tree/master) version, a clean version in which output data are not included , is the default version when the repo is cloned.
 The [`testing`](https://github.com/frankzhewang/merchandise-test/tree/testing) version also includes output data from a complete testing run of all the numerical analysis.

+A `paper-v1` version which includes results in the original paper will be added in the near future.

 Under the root directory, you can use the following Git command to switch between versions:
 ```bash